TheOtherMarcus/PowerLogger/README.md

 It is possible to draw a PNG graph for a time period with a selectable sample resolution.
 Data can also be exported to a CSV file.
 These functions are accessed using a Web frontend.

 The software runs on a standard Raspbian installation.
+For headless setup see https://davidmaitland.me/2015/12/raspberry-pi-zero-headless-setup.

 ### Timezone
 ```